 The Type of Project

 The scope of the project itself defines its practicality.
 Do you crave a bird feeder?
 Picture frames?
 Or, do you want to turn lumber into the perfect door or cabinet?
 These choices make a huge difference in the amount of space and time you will need.

 Wood comes in two types: hardwood and softwood.
-However, there are a vast number of lumber species and sub-species within each.
-Your end choice will determine the cost, time and durability of the woodwork project.
+However, there is a vast number of lumber species and subspecies within each.
+Your end choice will determine the cost, time and durability of the woodworking project.
 Thanks to the digital era, you can surf the many varieties of lumber, and their requirements, to determine the most feasible option for you.
 Moisture content is a crucial property in woodwork.
-Make sure to check for Equilibrium Moisture Content (EMC) of the wood you’ve chosen, and remember: you must reach EMC before the project can be completed.
+Make sure to check the Equilibrium Moisture Content (EMC) of the wood you’ve chosen, and remember: You must reach EMC before the project can be completed.

 How much time do you realistically have for your lumber venture?
-That question's closest cousin is: when would you like to complete the lumber project?
-Woodwork hobbyists do this out of passion; frustrated hobbyists can lose their patience and commitment.
+The closest cousin of that question is: When would you like to complete the lumber project?
+Woodworking hobbyists do this out of passion; frustrated hobbyists can lose their patience and commitment.
 You can always adjust the time frame for the unforeseen.
 The point here is to ensure that time frame does not become a stressor.